 In my personal opinion, this is one of the best generators running on propane money can buy.

-Even though I have reserved the honor of the title of the “best propane generator” for Westinghouse, the Champion’s model is a serious contender too.
+Even though I have reserved the honor of the title of the best generator operating on propane for Westinghouse, the Champion’s model is a serious contender too.

 I like the fact that this generator has got a huge choice of outlets.
 There is a 120V 30 Amp outlet (type L5-30R), 120/240V 30 Amp one (L14-30R) and 4 x 120V household outlets with GFCI protection.